ocrosby/making-change/README.md

 # Making Change

+## Problem Statement

+Write code that gives exact change with the least number of coins for a given number of cents.
+Use intermediate variables to help your calculation.

+Note: Test with different numbers (not just 137)!

 ## Setup

 I assume the Java SDK has already been installed and you have access to it in the PATH.